ivision-ufba/depth-face-detection/README.md

 * [Optional] [librealsense](https://github.com/IntelRealSense/librealsense).
 Only necessary to run the demonstrations using the Intel® RealSense™ acquisition devices.

 ## Installing the demonstrations
-We only tested it with Ubuntu 16.04, but any other Linux distribution should de fine.
+We only tested it with Ubuntu 16.04, but any other Linux distribution should be fine.
 To compile the point cloud demos:
   * `mkdir build && make`